jackdski/Embedded-Systems/README.md

-# ecen2440 embedded systems lab
+# ECEN 2440: Applications of Embedded Systems